blog banner desktop image blog banner mobile image

 Operational Duration

-Communicating with UUVs
+Communicating with AUVs

 Radio waves do not propagate well through water.
 Acoustic waves are the most common form of communication underwater, yet this method suffers from low data rates (typically less than several kilobytes per second) and limited range (usually less than 20 km.)
-As a consequence, unmanned underwater vehicles are not well suited for applications that require real-time data like streaming video.
+As a consequence, autonomous underwater vehicles are not well suited for applications that require real-time data like streaming video.

 Ongoing research into underwater communication technologies may someday overcome this limitation.

-UUV Instrumentation
+AUV Instrumentation

 Sparus II AUV, designed by Iqua Robotics.